adaptris/interlok-docs-legacy/pages/developer/developer-ui-db.md

 #
 # "jmx_uid": unique identifier used in the Adapter configuration XML
 # "url": JMX URL used to connect to an Adapter
-# "tags": comma-separated values of tags used for filtering
+# "tags": comma-separated values of tags used for filtering e.g. "local-adapter,dev-adapter,pauls,for-mail-processing"
 #
 Table "adapter_entity" {
   "id" int PK